 There are two main types of lupus, which differ significantly in the type and severity of symptoms:

-- Systemic lupus erythematosus (also known as SLE) can affect almost any organ or system of the body.
+- Systemic lupus erythematosus (also known as SLE) is characterised by flare ups and periods of improvement (remissions), and can can affect almost any organ or system of the body.
 In most people only the skin and joints are affected.
-However, in other people SLE can also affect the kidneys, lungs, heart, blood vessels and/or brain.
+However, in some people SLE can also affect the kidneys, lungs, heart, blood vessels and/or brain.

 - Discoid lupus (also known as chronic cutaneous lupus erythematosus) is generally milder than SLE and usually appears as a red scaly rash on sun exposed areas such as the face, scalp, arms, legs or trunk.
 Most people with discoid lupus have symptoms only on their skin.
 However, a small number of people with discoid lupus will develop SLE.